Inspiring-Ming/ESGMKnowledgeGraph/README.md

 - **Q11Datasource.sparql**

 ### Directories
 - **QuerySolutionJson/**: This folder contains the JSON version of the query solutions.
+Query solutions are provided in JSON format based on the results of each query run against the ESGMKG.
 - **Result/**: This folder contains the visualization results of the queries.
+The visualization results are based on 11 competency questions designed to evaluate the ESGMKG's capabilities.
 - **SPARQL_Queries/**: This folder is intended to store the .sparql files used for querying the ESGMKG database.

 ### Documentation